metastreet-labs/metastreet-contracts-v2/docs/REDEMPTION.md

 The user also has the option to use [`rebalance()`](../contracts/Pool.sol#L1133) to redeposit a redeemed amount into another tick, instead of withdrawing it as currency tokens.
-This function behaves the same way as [`withdraw()`](../contracts/Pool.sol#L1094), but deposits the redeemed amount in another tick, instead of transferring currency tokens.
+This function behaves the same way as [`withdraw()`](../contracts/Pool.sol#L1094), but deposits the redeemed amount in another tick instead of transferring currency tokens.

 ### Performance